dfederm/dfederm.github.io/_posts/2020-08-24-building-a-console-app-with-.net-generic-host.md

 Other useful events to subscribe to on the `IHostApplicationLifetime` are `ApplicationStopping` and `ApplicationStopped`.

-Note that you can registrer multiple `IHostedService` implementations and each of them will have their `StartAsync` and `StopAsync` methods call.
-However, personally I find that to be a bit confusing for a console application.
+Note that you can registrer multiple `IHostedService` implementations and each of them will have their `StartAsync` and `StopAsync` methods called.
+However, personally I find that to be a bit confusing for a console application, so I would just stick to a single `IHostedService`.

 ## Dependency Injection